Quantum Knots and Riemann Hypothesis: A Classification Table of Knots I

 {\bf Remark}.
 We remark that there may exist knots (or numbers related to the knots) which are not in the preordering sequences and are not of jumping over.
 An example of such special knot is the knot ${\bf4_1}\star{\bf5_1}\star{\bf5_1}$ related with $3\cdot 5\cdot 5$ (but is not assigned with this number). $\diamond$

 {\bf Definition}.
-When there exists a knot which is not in the preordering sequences of the $n$th step and is not of jumping over we put this knot back into the $n$th step to join the preordering sequences for the filling and covering of the $n$th step.
+When there exists a knot which is not in the preordering sequences of the $n$th step and is not of jumping over we put this knot back into the $n$th step to join the preordering sequences for the filling and covering of the $n$th step if there are rooms to be filled in the $n$th step after the filling with the preordering sequences.
 Let us call the preordering sequences together with the knots which are not in the preordering sequences of the $n$th step and are not of jumping over as the generalized preordering sequences (for the filling and covering of the $n$th step). $\diamond$

 {\bf Remark}.
 By using the generalized preordering sequences for the covering of the $n$th step we have that the knots (or the number related to the knots) in the $n$th step pushed out of the $n$th step by the generalized preordering sequences are just the knots of jumping over (of the general kind). $\diamond$